kidicalmassmpls/kidicalmassmpls.github.io/_posts/2018-04-02-ericsson-loop.md

 * Leave Lake Hiawatha Park on 27th Ave. heading **north**.
 * Go **right** on 42nd St. and go up to the block before Hiawatha Ave.
 * Go **right** onto 34th Ave.
 Head **south** for several blocks, until you reach 47th St.
 * A block after the 4-way stop (46th St.), you'll want to prepare to take a left turn onto a curb cut before the bridge.
+* Go **left** across 34th to the curb cut.
 This will take you onto a bike trail, and down to the creek.
+  * If you can't get left across 34th, thats OK.
+Take a right onto 47th St. instead, and hop onto the creek trail 2 blocks later, at 32nd Ave.
 * Take a **right** at the bottom of the hill and you'll be going under that bridge.
 Echo!!
 * Follow the Minnehaha Creek trail (heading **east**) until you reach Lake Hiawatha.
 Before you get there, you'll cross Nokomis Ave. and 28th Ave.
 * After crossing 28th Ave., bear **right** at the next fork (don't go over the bridge).
 Follow this trail along the shoreline of Lake Hiawatha back to the park.